AtomicBillyGruff/Automating-Deployment-of-ELK-stack-within-Microsoft-Azure/README.md

 ### Topology Description

-The main purpose of this network is to expose a load-balanced and HIDS monitored instance of DVWA, the D*mn Vulnerable Web Application
+The main purpose of this network is to expose a load-balanced and HIDS monitored instance of a web server.

 Load balancing ensures that the application will be highly available in stressful situations, in addition to restricting _ports_ to the network.

 - Load balancers have a lot to do with the availability of a webserver.
-If one server is stressed and moving slow, or has been entirely made unaivalible to the public network through Ddos or numerous stress attempts internally, the Load balancer is able to then redirect public traffic to the second machine either in the same region or a different one.
-One great advantage of a jump box is to have it be the ingres point into the local network of the web servers.

 - Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the system metrics and file intent.
 The ELK server serves as an IDS
 - _metricbeat_ - machine metrics and uptime
 - _filebeat_ - file system and data

-# project Overview
-Can only have 4 machines.
-Need another virtual net for the elk server.

-Great sources to look are creating ticket from azure.

 # operations consist of

 - creating a new network within the same reource group.
 - making a vm with a lot of memory
-- also note that static ip's are important when leaving your nsg's rules in tact.
-If you are managing your cost by stopping the machines, and if your host machine doesn't have a static public ip address, you may find yourself updating your rules frequently.

 | Name     | Function | IP Address | Operating System |
 |----------|----------|------------|------------------|